Reporting year 2024

 Changes to data collection

-The department has moved from collecting aggregated data from local authorities, for example the number of new plans issued in the calendar year, to collecting person level data that can be aggregated up to produce these measures.
-This change allows the department to conduct much richer analysis of the data that was previously not possible, for example producing more detailed age breakdowns or cross tabulating data items.
-This will help the department to gain a much greater understanding of both those who have EHC plans and those who are undergoing the request and assessment process.
+In the reporting year 2023, (as at January 2023, 2022 calendar year) the department moved from collecting aggregated data from local authorities, for example the number of new plans issued in the calendar year, to collecting person level data that can be aggregated up to produce these measures.
+This change has allowed the department to conduct much richer analysis of the data, for example producing more detailed age breakdowns or cross tabulating data items.
+It has introduced new data items such as ethnicity and sex of children and young people with an EHC plan.
+These changes will help the department to gain a much greater understanding of both those who have EHC plans and those who are undergoing the request and assessment process.

 Response rate

-Data returns were received from all local authorities, however not all data items are complete across all local authorities and therefore there are a number of measures where a local authority may not be included, or where breakdowns such as establishment type have large proportions of ‘Unknown’ recorded.
+Data returns were received from all local authorities, however not all data items are complete across all local authorities.
+There are a small number of local authorities which have missing data for items such as ceased plans, assessments and initial requests.
+This impacts less than 1% of the data.

 Voluntary data items